dougeby/IntuneDocs/intune/early-edition-nda.md

 ### Apple VPP token used by another MDM <!-- 1488946 -->
 Intune will detect and show details if an Apple volume-purchased program (VPP) token is in use by both Intune and another MDM.

-### iOS and macOS version numbers and build numbers are shown <!-- 1892471 -->
+### iOS and macOS version numbers and build numbers are available in compliance policies <!-- 1892471 -->
-In **Device compliance** > **Device compliance**, the iOS and macOS operating system versions is shown.
-In a future update, the build number will also be shown for both platforms.
+In **Device compliance** > **Device compliance**, the iOS and macOS operating system versions are shown, and available to use in compliance policies.
+In a future update, the build number will also be configurable for both platforms.

 When security updates are released, Apple typically leaves the version number as-is, but updates the build number.
-By showing the build number, you can easily check if a vulnerability update is installed.
+By using the build number in a compliance policy, you can easily check if a vulnerability update is installed.

 ### Retired devices in the device compliance dashboard <!-- 1981119 -->
 In a future update, retired devices will be removed from the device compliance dashboard.
 This will change your compliance numbers.